 Dividend stocks come in many sizes and shapes.
 From traditional utilities, banks and defensive consumer staples stocks to companies poised for significant future growth, there’s a wide range of income-generating stocks that might serve you well for the long term.
 Talk to your financial advisor to pick a portfolio in line with your investment objectives and risk tolerance.

-Data is accurate as of Dec.
-21, 2022, and is subject to change.
-Information on analyst ratings was sourced from Nasdaq.
+Data is accurate as of May 17, 2023, and is subject to change.
+Information on analyst ratings was sourced from Yahoo Finance.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.